Mortimer333/Dito/README.md

 ---- main.html
 ```
 As you can see on the example above, components' files have to be put inside the folder with the same name as elements' tag name.
 Components can be nested (in case of nesting you have to specify path to the nested element) and each of them must have three files:
-- **main.js** - Module with you component classs extending imported `DitoElement` class and exporting created class as default
+- **main.js** - Module with your component class extending imported `DitoElement` class and exporting created class as default
-- **main.html** - Your components template, here you can use all the feature presented you by this library
+- **main.html** - Your components' template, here you can use all the feature presented you by this library
-- **main.css** - you component scoped styles.
+- **main.css** - Your component scoped styles.
 Each rule will be prefixed in a way that will make styles there be only applied to this component
-  - **!IMPORTANT** Even if there will be two components with the same name their styles might differ due to Dynamic CSS feature so if you have css that matches all components and doesn't change it is recommendet to not include it in components' css file
+  - **!IMPORTANT** Even if there will be two components with the same name their styles might differ due to Dynamic CSS feature so if you have CSS that matches all components and doesn't change it is recommended to not include it in components' CSS file

 #### `main.js` bare minimum: